spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-blade.md

 [TODO: add screenshot]

-The `x-media-library-upload` will take care of the upload.
+The `x-medialibrary-attachment` will take care of the upload.
 Under the hood the upload is processed by a [Livewire](https://laravel-livewire.com) component.

  After a file has been uploaded it will be stored as a temporary upload.
-In case there are validation errors when submitting the form, the `x-media-library-upload` will display the temporary upload when you get redirected back to the form.
+In case there are validation errors when submitting the form, the `x-medialibrary-attachment` will display the temporary upload when you get redirected back to the form.
 There's no need for the user to upload the file again.

 In the controller handling the form submission you should validate the temporary upload and transfer it to an Eloquent model.
 You can read more on that [on this page](TODO: add link).